Alan A. Stone

-Alan Abraham Stone (August 15, 1929 – January 23, 2022) was an American psychiatrist who was the Touroff-Glueck Professor of Law and Psychiatry (Emeritus) at the Harvard Law School.
+Alan Abraham Stone (August 15, 1929 – January 23, 2022) was an American psychiatrist who was the Touroff-Glueck Professor of Law and Psychiatry Emeritus at Harvard Law School.
 His writing and teaching has focused on professional medical ethics, issues at the intersection of law and psychiatry, and the topic of violence in both law and in psychiatry.
 Stone served as president of the American Psychiatric Association.
 He also served for a number of years as the film critic for the Boston Review.

-Personal life and death
+Biography

 Stone was born on August 15, 1929, in Boston, Massachusetts, to Julius and Betty Stone.
 His parents were both from Jewish-Lithuanian families.
 Julius Stone was a lawyer, and later a judge.

-He graduated from Harvard College in 1950, where he majored in psychology and played on the Varsity Football team [].
+He graduated from Harvard College in 1950, where he majored in psychology and played on the Varsity Football team.
 He studied at the Boston Psychoanalytic Institute and earned his M.D. from Yale Medical School in 1955.
 He pursued his joint interest in the intersection of law, psychology, and psychiatry first as a lecturer at Harvard Law School in 1969, and later through a joint appointment with Harvard Medical School in 1972.
 In 1978, he was awarded a Guggenheim Fellowship.
 He later lectured at Stanford before returning to Harvard.

 Stone married Sue Smart, with whom he had three children, Karen, David, and Douglas.
 Karen died in 1988, and Sue died in 1996.
 He was later romantically involved with Laura Maslow-Armand, to the end of his life, though they never married.

 He died from laryngeal cancer on January 23, 2022, at his home, in Cambridge, Massachusetts, at the age of 92.